charles-001/dolphie/README.md

 mycnf_file = /secure/path/to/prod.cnf
 ```

-To use a credential profile, you can specify it with the `-C` or `--cred-profile` option when starting Dolphie.
+To use a credential profile, you can specify it with the `-C` or `--cred-profile` without using the prefix `credential_profile` (i.e. `-C prod`) when starting Dolphie.
 Hostgroups can also use credential profiles (see below)

 ## Hostgroups